Home > Tips & Tricks > Green Star Polyp Coral Care | The Easiest Coral Ever!

 Difficulty levelEasy

-Green star polyp coral appearance
+Green star polyp coral characteristics

 Green star polyp coral care

-Ensure your aquarium doesn’t turn into a one-coral tank: keep these on a more isolated rock in your aquarium, one that’s at least a few inches away from other objects.
 Scrape it off surfaces using a razor blade if need be, or frag it to give away or maybe even sell to your local aquarium store.

 Feeding green star polyp coral

-Green star polyp corals contain zooxanthellae, photosynthetic algae that help supply them with a source of nutrients.
-That being said, you can still regularly feed your GSP if you want to ensure optimum growth.
+That being said, green star polyps do also have the ability to snag floating particles using their tentacles.
+You can regularly feed your GSP if you want to ensure optimum growth.
 It’s not a must, especially if you have livestock in the tank that’s fed regularly, but it’s an option.

 If you do choose to target feed your green star polyp coral, you can do so using small (thawed) frozen foods like cyclops, rotifers or mysis.